Video & Audio

 Although most people use webcams for simple things like video-chatting or taking a quick photo, there are those that allow you to do just a little bit more.
 Some cameras, for example, have a motion detection mode that automatically initiates recording when movement is sensed.
 This could help you keep tabs on what’s going on around your computer without having to be in the room.

 Another feature that’s somewhat useful is face tracking.
 This feature means that the camera can sense exactly where your face is in the frame at all times.
-This makes it much easier for the camera to automatically adjust exposure and white balance settings in order to display your face in the best light.
+This makes it much easier for the camera to automatically adjust focus, exposure and white balance settings in order to display your face in the best possible light.

-You also may want to take a look at the included software offered by your webcam.
+You may also want to take a look at the included software offered by your webcam.
 Although most people likely have similar, photo-booth type software on their computers, it may be beneficial to you if you don’t.

-Webcams: Our Verdict and Recommendations
+Webcams: Our Final Recommendations